shivannis/xandr-docs-public/xandr-docs/articles/monetize/partner-center-screen-seller-view.md

 ## Managing your profile

 Click the **My Profile** button to edit the information that demand partners will see on your **Partner Details** page.
 Your profile provides information about your company which helps demand partners understand how you could be useful as a partner.
 The **My Seller Profile** dialog also displays an overview of the audit quality of your inventory.
-You can see how much of your inventory has been self-audited (**Seller-reviewed**) and how much has been audited by Xandr (**Platform-reviewed**).
+You can see how much of your inventory has been self-audited (**Seller-reviewed**) and how much has been audited by Microsoft Advertising (**Platform-reviewed**).

 For step-by-step instructions on customizing your profile, see [Customize Your Seller Profile](customize-your-seller-profile.md).